 Food to die for

 Andalusia has a rich history of food, using surprisingly simple and basic ingredients.
-Whether fresh fish and seafood that finds its ways onto the plate within just a couple of hours or the rich and deeply satisfying dishes from the mountains, there is so much to explore.
+Whether fresh fish and seafood find their way onto the plate within just a couple of hours or the rich and deeply satisfying dishes from the mountains, there is so much to explore.
 Spanish meals can last for hours, preferably consumed in big groups together with friends and family.
 Try grilled sardines on a stick in Malaga, bacalao in Cadiz, spinach and chickpeas in Seville or berenjenas rellenas, a delicious traditional dish you will find in most Spanish cities.